Skip to main content

 Paul Simmonds, CAREER Award, Physics, Photo by Allison Corona

 Famed 20th-century scientist Albert Einstein called the idea of quantum entanglement “spooky” and even set about to disprove it.
-But generations later, a Boise State University researcher is recreating the process in a laboratory to determine how photons communicate instantly with each other across great distances.
+But generations later, a Boise State University researcher is recreating the process in a laboratory (read the article) to determine how photons communicate instantly with each other across great distances.
 This is the field of quantum physics and it requires the use of nanotechnology, but it also has future implications for quantum computing and quantum cryptography.